EyeSeeTea/ocb-d2-scripts/README.md

             "auth": "admin:district",
             // you can use a PAT token as an alternative to user/passwod authentication "personalToken": "your_token_here",
-            // isMain must be use for the METADATA server "isMain": true
+            // isMain must be used for the METADATA server "isMain": true
         },
         {